elmhaapa/cstlm/README.md

 Welcome to CSTLM
 ================

-This is a compressed suffix tree based infinite context size language model capable of indexing terabyte sized text collections.

-## Disclaimer

-The new multi-threaded extension which does parallel construction (was not used in the published results listed in below) is not tested rigorously.
-For stability and correctness, please checkout the older single-thread version:

-git checkout 8163b55fe9a9dfad1d1dbcc89a09d451c5fe217b

-## References

-This code is the basis of the following papers:

-- Ehsan Shareghi, Matthias Petri, Gholamreza Haffari, Trevor Cohn: Compact, Efficient and Unlimited Capacity: Language Modeling with Compressed Suffix Trees.
-EMNLP 2015: 2409-2418

-- Ehsan Shareghi, Matthias Petri, Gholamreza Haffari, Trevor Cohn: Fast, Small and Exact: Infinite-order Language Modelling with Compressed Suffix Trees.
-TACL 2016 : 477-490

-- Ehsan Shareghi, Trevor Cohn, Gholamreza Haffari: Richer Interpolative Smoothing Based on Modified Kneser-Ney Language Modeling.
-EMNLP 2016: 944-948

-Please cite our EMNLP2015 and TACL2016 papers, if you use our code.
+This is a fork of the [CSTLM by Shareghi et al](https://github.com/eehsan/cstlm), which I used as a part of my M.Sc. thesis.
+If you want to use this code, please refer to the work of the original authors.

 ## Compile instructions

-1. Check out the reprository: `https://github.com/eehsan/cstlm.git`
+1. Check out the reprository: `https://github.com/elmhaapa/cstlm.git`
+3. `git checkout dev-branch`
-2. `git submodule update --init`
+4. `git submodule update --init`
-3. `cd build`
+5. `cd build`
-4. `cmake ..`
+6. `cmake ..`
-5. `make -j`
+7. `make -j`

 ## Run unit tests to ensure correctness